MariuszBudzynski/MyTasks/README.md

 6. Use the displayed link to trigger the function in your browser or via Postman.
 7. To test functions other than HttpTrigger Azurite needs to be run
 8. Update the local settings JSON to :      "AzureWebJobsStorage": "DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFeqCnbn...==;BlobEndpoint=http://127.0.0.1:10010/devstoreaccount1;QueueEndpoint=http://127.0.0.1:10011/devstoreaccount1;TableEndpoint=http://127.0.0.1:10012/devstoreaccount1;",
-9. Go to  Azurite folder in solution and use this command npx azurite --blobPort 10010 --queuePort 10011 --tablePort 10012.
+9. Go to  Azurite folder in solution and use this command npx azurite --queuePort 10011.
 This will start the server emulation.